-E.g. positional coding in retina.
+E.g. positional coding by cones in retina.
 V1 shows finer coding for position than extra-striate topographic areas, like V2.
 Suggests that V1 is important for fine spatial tasks, such as vernier acuity.
+Orientation is another example.
+Although there isn't definitive evidence for discrete class as with cones for wavelength, if one assumed that cortical cells have a mean orientation bandwidth of about 15% (at half-width), a model might be chosen to have 12 "channels" or 12 classes of receptive fields each with a different orientation in order to span orientation space (=180/12).